RowinRuizendaal/browser-technologies-2021/README.md

 addEventListener

-De 'terug naar boven' knop staat los van de zoekfuncties van de app.
-Daarom kan ik deze beschikbaar maken in browsers ouder dan IE9.
-Ik vervang addEventListener door attachEvent in deze browsers.
-Omdat attachEvent ondersteund wordt tot en met IE8, moet ik deze functie ook detecteren.
+The 'back to top' button is separate from the search functions of the app.
+Hence, I can make it available in browsers older than IE9.
+I am replacing addEventListener with attachEvent in these browsers.
+Since attachEvent is supported up to IE8, I have to detect this function as well.

 [EventListner](https://caniuse.com/?search=addeventlistener)